 - Offset unique content with horizontal, color blocked backgrounds. (ie: services can be offset from “about us” copy, etc.)

-- Columns with an icon or image, plus a title and text (used to highlight benefits, solutions or services)
+- Columns with an icon/image stacked above a title and text (use to highlight multiple services or features/benefits)

 - Accordion boxes (streamline your FAQ or other multi-faceted content)